Pentazocine: Medical

 Pentazocine is used primarily to treat pain, although its analgesic effects are subject to a ceiling effect.
 It has been discontinued by its corporate sponsor in Australia, although it may be available through the special access scheme.

 Recreational

 In the 1970s, recreational drug users discovered that combining pentazocine with tripelennamine (a first-generation ethylenediamine antihistamine most commonly dispensed under the brand names Pelamine and Pyribenzamine) produced a euphoric sensation.
-Since tripelennamine tablets are typically blue in color and brand-name Pentazocine is known as Talwin (hence "Ts"), the pentazocine/tripelennamine combination acquired the slang name Ts and blues.
+Since tripelennamine tablets are typically blue in color and brand-name Pentazocine was sold as Talwin, the pentazocine/tripelennamine combination acquired the slang name Ts and blues.

-After health-care professionals and drug-enforcement officials became aware of this scenario, the μ-opioid receptor antagonist naloxone was added to oral preparations containing pentazocine to prevent perceived "misuse" via injection, and the reported incidence of its recreational use has declined precipitously since.
+After health-care professionals and drug-enforcement officials became aware of this scenario, the μ-opioid receptor antagonist naloxone was added to oral preparations containing pentazocine to prevent perceived misuse via injection, and the reported incidence of recreational use has declined precipitously since.

 Adverse effects

 Side effects are similar to those of morphine, but due to pentazocine's action at the κ-opioid receptor, it is more likely to invoke psychotomimetic effects.
 High dose may cause high blood pressure or high heart rate.
 It may also increase cardiac work after myocardial infarction when given intravenously and hence this use should be avoided where possible.
 Respiratory depression is a common side effect, but is subject to a ceiling effect, such that at a certain dose the degree of respiratory depression will no longer increase with dose increases.
 Albeit rarely, pentazocine has been associated with agranulocytosis, erythema multiforme and toxic epidermal necrolysis.